 Students must possess a bachelor’s degree from an accredited college or university.
 The degree must be completed prior to matriculation into the DPT program and should be in a student’s area of interest.

 Students who wish to complete or update prerequisites at Georgia State University can apply through the Office of Undergraduate Admissions for post baccalaureate status.
 With this undergraduate status, a student who has received a bachelor’s degree can complete the required prerequisites.

 Grade Point Average

 A minimum prerequisite GPA of 3.0 is required.
 All attempts at the prerequisite courses will be calculated in the prerequisite GPA.
-The plus/minus system will not be used in calculating prerequisite GPA.
 A minimum overall GPA of 3.0 is recommended.

 A minimum score of 150 on the Verbal and 140 on the Quantitative sections of the Graduate Record Exam (GRE) is recommended.
 A minimum score of 4.0 in the Analytical Writing section is preferred.
 Georgia State University’s code for the GRE is 5251.

 Applicants must have knowledge of physical therapy by working, observing, or volunteering in at least two different physical therapy settings.
 The hours may be split in any combination, provided a minimum of 20 hours is spent in each setting.
 A minimum of 40 hours of the required 80 hours must be completed prior to submitting application.
 Applicants will need to put their PT Experience (volunteer hours) in through PTCAS even if they are re-applicants.
 Re-applicants however, do not need to re-submit their GRE scores unless they have retaken them or their scores are more than five years old, or re-submit their transcripts unless they have retaken pre-requisites.
 Re-applicants will have to pay the $50, complete a new GSU application as well as their PTCAS application.